Instructions for Authors

 References should be given in a separate sheet with double-spaced.
 References should be consecutively numbered in the order in which they are first mentioned in the text using Arabic numerals [square brackets].
 The reference number should be placed at the end of the sentence before the period.
 If there are multiple references number use “,” between them, and “-” should be inserted between digits when three or more consecutive references are used (e.g. [1,2], [1-3]).

 The reference list should include all and only those references you have cited in the text.
-Journal references should include the following information: Authors, Journal name (in italic) year, volume, first and last pages of the article.
+Journal references should include the following information: Authors, Journal name (in italics) year, volume, first and last pages of the article.
 Book references should include the only year and first and last pages of the article.
 Authors in the references should be cited with last names and first initials.
 Abbreviate journal titles in the style used in the NLM Catalog.
 For additional information, you may wish to consult Citing Medicine, 2nd ed.
 The digital object identifier (DOI) is a unique identifier and should be provided in the reference where it is available.

 References should include all authors when there are less than seven authors, each must be listed in the citation.
 When seven or more authors, list the first six followed by “et al.” after the name of the sixth author.
 J Clin Med Kaz referencing follows to modify the Vancouver-NIH method of a reference citation.
 Using EndNote's bibliographic management tools, you can search bibliographic databases, build and organize your reference collection, and then instantly output your bibliography in J Clin Med Kaz style.
 Representative examples are as follows: